 Like abdominal pain, breast pain is a frequent complaint for women.

-“Breast pain is extremely common and can be related to hormonal changes or even musculoskeletal pain from the chest wall,” says Dr. Carla Fisher, medical director of Breast Surgical Oncology at Indiana University Health.
+“Breast pain is extremely common and can be related to hormonal changes or even musculoskeletal pain from the chest wall,” says Carla Fisher, MD, medical director of Breast Surgical Oncology at Indiana University Health.

 However, breast pain that lasts more than a few days should be examined by a medical professional, Fisher says.